Are You a Good Candidate for a Tummy Tuck?

 posted by:

 The stomach can be an annoying part of the body.
-Excess skin and fat find a way to collect around our midsection when we undergo typical bodily changes, including childbirth, weight changes, and ageing.
+Excess skin and fat tend to accumulate around our midsection during typical bodily changes, including childbirth, weight fluctuations, and aging.
 Unfortunately, as many people discover, diet and exercise often fall short of giving us a slim, youthful waist.
-A tummy tuck sometimes called an abdominoplasty, is a highly effective surgical operation to contour the waistline and smooth the stomach.
+A tummy tuck, sometimes called an abdominoplasty, is a highly effective surgical operation to contour the waistline and smooth the stomach.

-Additionally, the surgical procedure can strengthen and repair weak or damaged abdominal muscles, which will further tighten the stomach and guarantee long-lasting effects.
+Additionally, the surgical procedure can strengthen and repair weak or damaged abdominal muscles, further tightening the stomach and ensuring long-lasting results.
 But not everyone is a good candidate for a tummy tuck.
-This article will discuss specific tummy tuck qualifications and who is a good candidate for a tummy tuck.
-If you’re a man seeking out a tummy tuck, learn about men’s tummy tuck cost and qualifications.
+This article will discuss specific tummy tuck qualifications and who is a good candidate for the procedure.
+If you’re a man seeking a tummy tuck, learn about the cost of a tummy tuck for men and the qualifications.

 What's a Tummy Tuck

-Over 123,000 effective abdominoplasty (commonly known as a tummy tuck) treatments were carried out in North America in 2019 alone, making it one of the most common plastic surgery procedures.
+Over 123,000 abdominoplasty (commonly known as a tummy tuck) procedures were performed in North America in 2019 alone, making it one of the most common plastic surgery procedures.
 Considering that the number of annual treatments has increased since 2000, it has also been tremendously popular over the past 20 years.

 About 42% of all stomach tucks performed last year were on women between 40 and 54.
-Most women typically realize they won’t be having any more children at this point.
-Additionally, they are old enough to have tried several unsuccessful diets and exercise regimens in the past.
+Most women realize they won’t have any more children at this point.
+Additionally, they are old enough to have tried several unsuccessful diets and exercise regimens.

 To tighten the appearance of your midsection, extra skin and fat are removed.
 Additionally, it might aid in removing undesirable stretch marks.
 Weakened or divided muscles are also repaired during the stomach tuck surgery.